 People have been wearing jewelry for centuries to enhance their overall look or to make a statement of status.
 While trends come and go, there are still some basic guidelines that are timeless.
 One of the most important things to remember is that you need to be aware of what is considered proper attire for each situation and choose your jewelry accordingly.

 Fashionistas know that accessorizing with jewelry can take an outfit from boring to one that will get you noticed.
 Just make sure that the attention you're getting is positive.
+The right accessories will enhance your overall look and provide the fashion statement you want to project, but if you aren't careful, you might cheapen your appearance or distract from your wonderful personality.

 Some pieces of jewelry are perfectly acceptable to wear all the time.
 For married folks, one such item is the wedding band.
 If you like to keep track of time, and you prefer not to use your cell phone for that purpose, a wristwatch is always acceptable.
+A simple keepsake necklace is another jewelry piece that can be worn most of the time.

 When you choose jewelry to wear to work, select pieces that aren't distracting or noisy.
 You can still show your individuality, but don't wear anything that might offend the higher-ups or clients.